-The Fostering Network is Northern Ireland’s leading fostering charity with 100% membership of all foster carers and kinship foster carers, over 2,000 in total, and all statutory and independent fostering service providers as corporate members.
+The Fostering Network is Northern Ireland’s leading fostering charity with 100 per cent membership of all foster carers and kinship foster carers and all statutory and independent fostering service providers as corporate members.

 Advice and Information

 The Fostering Network offers information, advice and support to foster carers, kinship foster carers and others working in the area of fostering.
-The service is independent and confidential and is complementary to the support provided by the health and social care trusts and independent fostering providers.
+This confidential service is independent and complementary to the support provided by the health and social care trusts and independent fostering providers.
 We also deliver finance workshops for foster carers and other professionals involved in fostering.

-If you would like to access our advice and information service please contact Doris Dickison on 028 9070 5056.
+If you would like to access our advice and information service please 028 9070 5056.

-The Fostering Achievement project aims to equip and support foster carers, as first educators, to improve the educational outcomes for looked after children.
-Fostering Achievement views education in its broadest sense and promotes learning and development in a variety of ways to help children and young people learn new skills, develop and enhance natural talents, pursue new interests, improve learning and gain a real sense of self -worth and achievement.
+The Fostering Attainment and Achievement service equips and support foster carers, as first educators, to improve the educational outcomes for looked after children.
+Fostering Attainment and Achievement views education in its broadest sense and promotes learning and development in a variety of ways to help children and young people learn new skills, develop and enhance natural talents, pursue new interests, improve learning and gain a real sense of self -worth and achievement.

 Step Up Step Down

 Step Up Step Down is funded by The Big Lottery Fund as part of their Reaching Out Supporting Families programme.
-This five-year project aims to prevent children, who are on the periphery of the care system, from being taken into care and instead support them to stay within their own homes.
-The project will operate within the south Eastern Health and Social Care Trust (SEHSCT) area.
+This project aims to prevent children, who are on the periphery of the care system, from being taken into care and instead support them to stay within their own homes.
+The project operates within the south Eastern Health and Social Care Trust area.

 This is a pilot project that could dramatically change the approach to caring for children who are at risk, including reducing the number of children who are taken into care.
-The project meets the Supporting Families programme outcomes by helping parents develop appropriate child care skills and support networks.
 We hope to see vulnerable families build their capacity, confidence, skills and knowledge to parent their children safely and within their communities.
 This “upstream” approach will work across child protection and safeguarding, looked after children services, fostering and family support to ensure fewer children are looked after.